 There is limited development potential in the area.
 The John Day River being relatively narrow and shallow makes increased river traffic unlikely and could further increase dike erosion.
 The shorelands of the John Day area are either low and flood prone or steep and unsuitable for intensive development.
-Factors which could improve development potential in the future would be the use of low areas for disposal of dredged material.
+Factors which could improve development potential in the future would be the use of low areas for disposal of dredged material and possible relocation of U.S. Highway 30.

 Residential houseboat use has clustered around the John Day bridge for many years.
 There are also many recreational boathouses in use.
 The John Day boat ramp is located nearby.
-In 2003, in coordination with the Department of State Lands and the Department of Environmental Quality, the County revised its regulations and standards for recreational boathouses, floathouses and duck shacks.
+In 2003 2000, in coordination with the Department of State Lands and the Department of Environmental Quality, the County revised its regulations and standards for recreational boathouses, floathouses and duck shacks.
 While all of the existing structures have been allowed to remain as legal non-conforming uses, new floating structures are only permitted within the exception area established within a limited portion of the John Day River.